projectatomic/atomic-enterprise-training/eap-latest-setup.md

 But, to really be useful, we want to make our application accessible via a FQDN, and that is where the routing tier comes in.

-## Routing
+## Optional: Routing

-[//]: # (TODO: correct openshift3/)
+Services are a way for pods inside your cluster to talk to each other.
+As mentioned above, if you want external access, Atomic Enterprise comes with a "router" component.
+This is based on the robust HAProxy project, and can perform things like common SSL terminaton.

-The AE routing tier is how FQDN-destined traffic enters the Atomic environment so that it can ultimately reach pods.
-In a simplification of the process, the `openshift3/ose-haproxy-router` container we will create below is a pre-configured instance of HAProxy as well as some of the AE framework.
+In a simplification of the process, the `aos3/aos3-haproxy-router` container we will create below is a pre-configured instance of HAProxy as well as some of the AE framework.
 The Atomic instance running in this container watches for route resources on the Atomic master.

 Here is an example route resource JSON definition:

-[//]: # (TODO: check the apiVersion)

     {
       "kind": "Route",
-      "apiVersion": "v1beta3",
+      "apiVersion": "v1",
       "metadata": {
         "name": "hello-atomic-route"
       },